celadari/json-logic-scala/docs/_posts/deserializer-define-custom-type.md

 ## What is a Deserializer ?

-A `Deserializer` parses a json in Json-Logic-Typed format into a scala data structure `JsonLogicScala`.
+A `Deserializer` parses a json in Json-Logic-Typed format into a Scala data structure `JsonLogicScala`.

 A `Deserializer` parses a json following the Json-Logic-Typed format and to every found Type relies on its associated `Unmarshaller`.